feifan-he/feifan-he.github.io/README.md

 #### TD _— Personal Banking Associate_ Toronto, Canada
 Feb 2019 – Sep 2019

-<![if !supportLists]>· <![endif]>Coordinated with front-line branch staff to identify high-potential clients based on specific profile characteristics and followed up with these targets individually
+- Coordinated with front-line branch staff to identify high-potential clients based on specific profile characteristics and followed up with these targets individually

-<![if !supportLists]>· <![endif]>Worked closely with clients to determine their short-term and long-term financial objectives through financial planning interviews and analyzing their account information; Promoted products tailored to meet their individual financial goals
+- Worked closely with clients to determine their short-term and long-term financial objectives through financial planning interviews and analyzing their account information; Promoted products tailored to meet their individual financial goals

-<![if !supportLists]>· <![endif]>Provided clients with financial services and introduced them to specialists across departments when necessary
+- Provided clients with financial services and introduced them to specialists across departments when necessary

-<![if !supportLists]>· <![endif]>Reduced day-to-day branch operational costs to scale more efficiently by educating clients on digital banking
+- Reduced day-to-day branch operational costs to scale more efficiently by educating clients on digital banking

 ## CIBC _— Financial Service Representative_  Toronto, Canada